-A member clockmaker of the British Watch & Clockmakers Guild, Mr. Renaud accepts private commissions for the conservative restoration of fine English longcase clocks, dial clocks, and bracket clocks through his Old English Clock Workshop.
+A member clockmaker of the British Watch & Clockmakers Guild, Mr. Renaud accepts private commissions for the conservative restoration of fine English longcase clocks, dial clocks, and bracket clocks.
 He employs only traditional methods and materials.
 Methodical and time consuming by nature, the horological restoration work embodies the careful attention to detail rare today through adherence to virtually unchanged ways unique to the craft.

 He offers personal attention, including a visit to your home to assess your clock and provide a written estimate.
 Within reasonable distances, all clocks can be delivered and set up personally by the clockmaker.

 At this time (Fall 2014) Mr. Renaud requests that you call him at 613-584-3744 or send an e-mail message (see below) for availability.

 If you have any clock questions, please contact Allan Symons, the museum's Manager, by telephone at 613-584-9687 (leave a message after hours) or by e-mail at email@example.com.

 For general advice on restoration processes, you can reach Mr. Renaud at firstname.lastname@example.org.